msmielak/moonlit/README.md

   <img align="center" src="graphics/moonlit_logo.png" width="250px"/>
 </p>

-# moonlit: R package to estimate moonlight intensity for any given place and time (v 0.9)
+# moonlit: R package to estimate moonlight intensity for any given place and time (v 0.1.0)

 (c) Michał Śmielak 2021
 Avaiblabe under GNU General Public License version 3

+Moon phase is often used to represent lunar illumination as an environmental niche, but it is a poor proxy for actual moonlight intensity on the ground.
+A model is therefore proposed to estimate lunar illumination for any given place and time.
+The model is shown to provide a significantly better prediction of empirically measured lunar illumination than moon phase.
+Importantly, it also has much higher temporal resolutions, allowing to not only detect selectiveness for light levels between nights but also within each night, which is not achievable with moon phase alone.
+This offers unprecedented opportunities to study complex activity patterns of nocturnal species using any time-stamped data (GPS trackers, camera traps, song meters, etc.).
+It can also be applied to historical datasets, as well as facilitate future research planning in a wide range of ecological and behavioural studies.

 ## Description

-R package providing biologically meaningful moonlight measures.
-Allows to study ecological and behavioural effects of changing moonlight intensity.
+`moonlit` is an R package providing biologically meaningful moonlight measures.
+It allows researchers to study ecological and behavioral effects of changing moonlight intensity.
+Unlike simple moon phase calculations, `moonlit` accounts for various factors affecting ground illumination, including the moon's position, atmospheric extinction, and twilight effects.
+Importantly, it can calculate moonlight intensity values any interval.

-Particularly usefull in determining preference towards high or low illumination levels in different temporal scales (night, lunar cycle, seasons, years).
+This package is particularly useful in determining preference towards high or low illumination levels across different temporal scales (night, lunar cycle, seasons, years), offering a significant improvement over traditional moon phase-based analyses.

 ## Citation
+If you use `moonlit` package in your research, please cite:
 Śmielak, M.K.
 Biologically meaningful moonlight measures and their application in ecological research.
 Behav Ecol Sociobiol 77, 21 (2023). https://doi.org/10.1007/s00265-022-03287-2

 ### Disclaimer

-__This is an early release and functionalities might change.
-This package is currently pending a peer-review and detailed desctription will be available after it is published.
-I take no responsibility for the proper functioning of this package.
-If you have any questions, concerns or you would simply like to apply it to your data, I encourage to contact me directly.
-Otherwise, basic explaination of currently available functions is available below.__
+While this package has been thoroughly tested and is based on peer-reviewed research, users should always validate results for their specific use cases.
+If you have any questions, concerns, or would like assistance applying this package to your data, please feel free to contact the author directly.

 ### Currently working functionalities:

 - [x] Predicting moonlight intensity on the ground for any given place and time
 - [x] Predicting twilight illumination levels
-- [x] Calculating nightly mean illumianation levels for a given location
+- [x] Calculating nightly mean illumination levels for a given location (particularly useful to determine moonlight preferences using time stamped species detections)